mako-framework/docs/04_databases_sql/01_basics.md

 #### Connection status

 You can check if a connection is still alive using the `Connection::isAlive()` method.
-It will return TRUE if it is and FALSE if not.
+It will return `true` if it is and `false` if not.

 ```
 $isConnectionAlive = $connection->isAlive();